ggambetta/emulator-backed-remakes/Readme.md

     make
     ./goody

 Requires the [SDL2][1] headers and libraries to be installed.
-Also requires a sane development platform (i.e. not Windows) with a C++11 compiler (or at least C++0x).
+Also requires a sane development platform (i.e. not Windows) with at least a C++0x compiler.

-The makefiles are for Mac, but they should work in Linux with minor modifications.
+Verified to compile without warnings and run at in Linux (Fedora 16) and Mac (10.9.4).

 [1]: <http://www.libsdl.org>